sftpplus/sftpplus-docs/src/doc_source/operation/lets-encrypt.rst

 If a certificate is about to **expire in less than 15 days**, SFTPPlus will emit a dedicated failure event and will try again the next day.

+When `lets'encrypt` is started for the first time for a file transfer service, there is no previous certificate available for that service.
+The service requires a certificate in order to start.
+SFTPPlus will use **a temporary TLS placeholder** certificate while a new certificate is obtained from Let's Encrypt.
+This placeholder certificate is automatically generated when SFTPPlus is installed and is regenerated at each update.

 Account Registration
 --------------------